brainlife/docs/docs/privacy.md

 Continued use of our website indicates consent to the collection, use, and disclosure of this information as described in this notice.

-This technical information is retained in detail for up to 180 days days.
+This technical information is retained in detail for up to 180 days.

 ### Active/Manual/Voluntary Collection

 Other than automatically collected technical information about your visit (described above, or cookies, described below), we may ask you to provide information voluntarily, such as through forms or other manual input—in order to make products and services available to you, to maintain and manage our relationship with you, including providing associated services or to better understand and serve your needs.
 This information is generally retained as long as you continue to maintain a relationship with us.
 Your providing this information is wholly voluntary.
 However, not providing the requested information (or subsequently asking that the data be removed) may affect our ability to deliver the products or service for which the information is needed.
 Providing the requested information indicates your consent to the collection, use, and disclosure of this information as described in this notice.
 Information we may actively collect could include:

-* the email addresses of those who post messages to our bulletin board
 * the email addresses of those who communicate with us via email
-* the email addresses of those who make postings to our chat areas
-* name
+* institution, name, biography and other public user profile information.
 * information volunteered by the visitor, such as preferences, survey information and/or site registrations

 ## Information Usage